 - Giving items away may involve local donation centers or even people via free websites.
 This can be just as time-consuming as selling if you list items individually, which is not possible if you are getting rid of lots of items at once.
 A charity like Goodwill may be willing to pick up your donation if you have a lot of high-value items available.

 - The most simple option for most, especially due to the time crunch of moving, is throwing things away.
 If it will fit in the trash can, your weekly service offers lots of opportunities to get rid of your junk.
 Or if you’ve got more than will fit in your bins at once, start a junk pile.
 Once you’ve gone through everything in your house, you can load these items up and take them to a recycling center.
-Or you may want to bring in a junk removal professional like Junk Masters to get rid of everything at once and even do a move-out cleanup.
+Or you may want to bring in a junk removal professional like Junk Masters to get rid of everything at once and even do a moving day junk removal service.

 Does the thought of decluttering all the rooms in your home make you feel overwhelmed?
 Is there just too much?
 If you need assistance in reducing and decluttering, Junk Masters can help.
 We offer hoarder help for more advanced situations.
 Reach out today for your free quote to gain your space back at 317-456-2055.